Now Accepting applications for Spring 2024!

-The Study Abroad Leadership Program (SALP) is a semester-long program that provides a cohort of 5-10 UF faculty with the training, tools, and funding to develop new and innovative faculty-led study abroad programs.
+The Study Abroad Leadership Program (SALP) is a semester-long program that provides a cohort of 5-10 UF faculty with the training, tools, and funding to develop new and innovative faculty-led summer study abroad programs.
 Study Abroad Services is looking to increase diversity in study abroad participation from students in underrepresented majors, underrepresented ethnic/racial/gender identities, and in non-traditional locations.
 Any faculty member with an idea for a new study abroad program that helps us meet this objective is encouraged to apply.

 This leadership program consists of a series of workshops offered in the Spring semester with the goal of assisting faculty in developing a robust program proposal for the following summer (~ 1 year lead time).
 Throughout the program, participants will learn best practices in the field of International Education, understand the roles and responsibilities of the faculty director and design a program that meets the academic and intercultural objectives set forth by UF.

 The Study Abroad Leadership Program is part of the Passport to Great Teaching program and qualifies for 500 miles toward the Global Teaching & Learning Certificate.
 More information can be found at https://teach.ufl.edu/grow-your-teaching/certificates/

 Participant Eligibility: Tenured and tenure-track UF faculty, lecturers, and other non-tenured faculty who have ongoing teaching appointments in undergraduate degree-granting units.
 Adjunct faculty and post-docs are not eligible.
 While everyone is welcome to apply, preference may be given to faculty that have not yet developed a study abroad program at UF.

 Program Proposal Criteria: Within the application, faculty must provide a brief description of their proposed study abroad program.
 In order to qualify for SALP, all proposed summer programs must be at least 4 weeks in length and offer a minimum of 6 credits.